 Supplies for DIY Cake Stand

-- cheese dome & tray (from thrift store)
+- cheese dome & tray (from the thrift store)

 - wood glue